-Terra attaches a persistent disk (PD) to your cloud compute in order to provide an option to keep the data on the disk after you delete your compute.
-PDs also act as a safeguard to protect your data in the case that something goes wrong with the compute.
+Terra attaches a persistent disk (PD) to your cloud compute where you can store data (such as generated data and installed libraries) even if you delete or update your cloud environment VM.
+PDs also act as a safeguard to protect your data in case something goes wrong with the VM.

 A minimal cost per hour is associated with maintaining the disk even when the cloud compute is paused or deleted.